diliscia/stm_accessibilty_review/README.md

 ![](chart/BusAccPres.png)

 ### Vehicle and Stops Accessibility by Routes
+- It was computed an Accesibility average per route, either for stops and vehicules accesibility.
-- Over 92% of the routes have a high percentage (75-100%) of `aboardable stops`, that means that the chances to board from an `adequate stop` are really high doesn't matter in which route you are traveling.
+- Over 92% of the routes have a high percentage on average (75-100%) of `aboardable stops`, that means that the chances to board from an `adequate stop` are really high doesn't matter in which route you are traveling.
-- On the other hand, the vehicle availability (trips) is good, but not as good as the stops.
-71% of the routes have more than 50% of `accessible vehicles`, but just 28% of the routes have a high percentage (75-100%).
+- On the other hand, the vehicle availability on average (trips) is good, but not as good as the stops.
+71% of the routes have more than 50% on average of `accessible vehicles`, but just 28% of the routes on everage have a high percentage (75-100%).

 ![](chart/VehStoAcc.png)